contributte/mailing/.docs/README.md

 This default default layout is located in this package, you don't need to change anything.
 Unless you want your own layout.

 - The `defaults` should be untouched and it can be considered as base class.
 Your theme will be extending the default one.
-- The `custom` can be considered as child class, define your own theme.
+- The `config` can be considered as child class, define your own theme.

 Typical configuration would be override the default theme with some extra features.